bilingualparrot/cv/index.md

 __Bookings Trainee__ | Uniplaces
 _Lisbon - Portugal  (June 2017 - September 2017)_

-First week consists of an introduction to the company and its departments, familiarization with the structure and flow of the company, followed by training sessions covering operations, sales, product development and capital raising and CRM software such as
-Zendesk, Talkdesk and NewVoiceMedia.
-Key tasks:
-- identification and isolation of prospective international clients;
-- subsequent conversion of prospective clients to actual purchasing customers (tenants);
-- analysis of available supply and potential supply (landlords and real estate firms);
-- mediation and negotiation of agreements between tenants and landlords;
+Key tasks included identification and isolation of prospective international clients and subsequent conversion of prospective clients to actual purchasing customers (tenants); analysis of available supply and potential supply (landlords and real estate firms) and mediation and negotiation of agreements between tenants and landlords.
-- coordination with the other departments of the company.

 [comment]: #
 [comment]: #